-Once the source position and velocity information has been completed, details of the source brightness, polarization and line widths should be added.
+Once the source position and velocity information has been completed, details of the source brightness, polarization (linear and/or circular) and line widths should be added.
 These numbers are used mostly for technical assessment of the proposal and as such are used extensively in the information presented to the user in the Technical Justification node (Section 5.3.6).